samihaazeem2-haru/Heart-Disease-Prediction/README.md

-Heart Disease Prediction - By Samiha Azeem
+Heart Disease Prediction – By Samiha Azeem

-Objective:
+Objective

 Predict whether a person is at risk of heart disease based on health data using machine learning models.
 The goal is to provide a simple, interpretable, and accurate predictive tool.

 Dataset